Expungement and Sealing

 Hire a Great Lawyer to Seal and Expunge Your Criminal Record

 James Dimeas is a nationally-recognized, award-winning, expungement and sealing attorney.
 James Dimeas has over-27 years of experience handling expungements and sealings throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018 and 2019."
-Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018, 2019, and 2020."
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any expungement or sealing lawyer in the United States.
+AVVO rates James Dimeas as "Superb," 10 out of 10, the highest rating possible for any expungement or sealing lawyer in the United States.
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James Dimeas is a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."